Ivan Isakov: World War II

 With the German invasion of the Soviet Union in 1941, the Soviet Navy's manpower drastically decreased because men were needed to stave off the advances made by the German armies.
 Nevertheless, Isakov temporarily served in the Soviet Red Banner Northern Fleet until 1942 when he became a commander in the North Caucasus Front, where German forces were attempting to penetrate the oil fields of Baku.
 There, he was a member of the North-Caucasian Directive, a military council which planned operations and directed naval forces defending in the region.
-He was responsible for the successful naval landing by Soviet forces on the Kerch peninsula (the Kerch–Eltigen Operation), then held by German forces.
-On 4 October 1942, Isakov was injured in a German bombing raid in Tuapse and had his foot amputated, spending the remainder of the war in a field hospital.
+He was responsible for the successful naval landing by Soviet forces on the Kerch Peninsula (the Kerch–Eltigen Operation), then held by German forces.
+On 4 October 1942, Isakov was injured in a German bombing raid in Tuapse and had his leg amputated, spending the remainder of the war in a field hospital.
 Nevertheless, Isakov continued to serve in his capacity as chief of staff of Soviet naval forces.
 After the war, during a celebratory banquet for the Politburo and marshals, on 24 May 1945, Stalin walked all the way to his distant table to clink glasses in a toast to his efforts.